FalsoMoralista/ijepa/README.md

 - [ ] - Layer wise decay (help appreciated)

 ## Launching I-JEPA finetuning
 In order to launch finetuning you can either run the ```finetune.sh``` script or launch the command below.
 The default settings for the features above can be found at _configs/in1k_vith14_ep300_finetuning.yaml_.
-Randaugment, gradient accumulation and other settings that couldn't be found on the .yaml file can be set directly on the _engine_finetune.py_ file.

 ```
 python main_finetuning.py \